 In other words, during nearly five years of hosting, only 25 booking days were canceled that I didn't manage to re-book.
 That's a very small number, about 2.5% given that I've hosted a total of 1087 days.
 I'm fairly confident that if I would have had a strict cancellation policy in place, I would have hosted significantly fewer days.

 Our brains are wired to always consider the worst-case scenario.
 Whenever we commit to something, the “what if?” question pops up.
 It makes people feel uncomfortable to be stuck with a commitment that they'll have no way to back out of.
 Even if they don't plan to back out of it.
 They'll most likely look for another rental with a more lenient policy, especially when dates are far into the future.

 This is the reason that hotel bookings websites have started to offer the free cancellation option up until the day before check-in for a lot of hotels.
 It gives the booker the peace of mind that if plans would change, they can cancel.
 However, it's very rare that these plans actually change, as you can see from the numbers that I provided.

 How to easily compose this data for your listing

 Now scroll through the list to count the “fake” cancellations.
-I had 11 out of 44 that weren't real cancelations, these were bookings where the booker made a mistake, cancelled and made a new booking.
+I had 11 out of 44 that weren't real cancellations, these were bookings where the booker made a mistake, canceled, and made a new booking.
 Remove these from your calculation.

 Airbnb is testing a change to their cancellation policies in Italy.
 The main changes are:

-Airbnb is aiming to make their platform more user friendly by incentivizing hosts to adopt the flexible cancellation policy.
+Airbnb is aiming to make its platform more user-friendly by incentivizing hosts to adopt a flexible cancellation policy.
 Although I understand the pushback from hosts, in the long term I think this is a good thing.
-The increased user-friendlyness will help the platform attract more users, which will benefit hosts.
+The increased user-friendliness will help the platform attract more users, which will benefit hosts.